 Here is more scripture on follow

-1 Peter 3:13 [ Suffering for Right and Wrong ] And who is he who will harm you if you become followers of what is good?
+1 Peter 3:13 Now who is he who will harm you, if you become imitators of that which is good?
+WEB

-2 Peter 2:2 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.
+2 Peter 2:2 Many will follow their immoral[a] ways, and as a result, the way of the truth will be maligned.
+WEB

-2 Peter 2:15 They have forsaken the right way and gone astray, following the way of Balaam the son of Beor, who loved the wages of unrighteousness;
+2 Peter 2:15 forsaking the right way, they went astray, having followed the way of Balaam the son of Beor, who loved the wages of wrongdoing; WEB

-Proverbs 12:11 He who tills his land will be satisfied with bread, But he who follows frivolity is devoid of understanding.
+Proverbs 12:11 He who tills his land shall have plenty of bread, but he who chases fantasies is void of understanding.
+WEB

-Proverbs 15:9 The way of the wicked is an abomination to the Lord, But He loves him who follows righteousness.
+Proverbs 15:9 The way of the wicked is an abomination to Yahweh, but he loves him who follows after righteousness.
+WEB

-Psalm 38:20 Those also who render evil for good, They are my adversaries, because I follow what is good.
+Psalm 38:20 They who also render evil for good are adversaries to me, because I follow what is good.
+WEB

 Follow Examples (we often do what people do, not what they say)